gunakkoc/HiPeristaltic/README.md

 1. Networking (i.e., via Ethernet or WiFi) through SiLa2.
 2. Serial over USB for direct PC to MCU communication, without SiLa2 layer.
-3. Serial over UART, typically supported only by SBCs such as Rasberry Pi, used for direct communication as in USB.
+3. Serial over UART, typically supported only by SBCs such as Raspberry Pi, used for direct communication as in USB.

 # About Pump Configuration and Usage